 "We don't force our choices on each other," he said to the wind.
 "But yes, my family supports my decision and they are coming with me."

-This time I saw him flinch, his upper lip twitched as if to stop a grimace, but he didn't answer.
+This time I saw his upper lip twitch as if to stop a grimace, but he didn't answer.

 "Where are you going?"